 First of all what it is not, thus putting an end to the concerns of those who have often accused me of being too fond of organizational details.
 The project is not a foundation.
-But, if it is not a foundation, that is, if it monopoly situation of wages prevents political intervention in the capitalist sense and exposes companies to backlashes of international inflation which cannot be softened by a drastic reduction in wages or employment.
-The only road the capitalist can take is therefore that of increasing prices .
+But, if it is not a foundation, that is, if it cannot be restricted to within a stereotyped form-and the journalism of dominion is doing everything to make this form available to police and prosecutors-then what is it?
+I think it to breaking the final resistance of autonomous worker struggles.
+A climate of intimidation and criminalisation led the capitalists to make these long-lasting adjustments.